 - Do not exceed 70% of the spine width

-- The spine area should be kept clear of feature images and text
+- The spine area should be kept clear of other design elements from the front and back covers – text, clipart and images.

 Note: The amount of the background image being taken up by the spine may affect the placement of design elements on your front and back covers.
 Be sure that the images “land” correctly, with no critical content lost on the bleed/wrap or across the spine.

-Since paper can shift during the printing process by up to 1/8 inch, you MUST pay attention to how your cover background falls across the spine area.
+Since paper can shift during the printing process by up to 1/8″, verify how your cover background falls across the spine area.

 DO use a continuous background across the spine.